Greenster/collections-project/README.md

-#Java Automation Project
+#Collections Project for  Automation Project
-##Base Point for Java Automation Projects
+##Collections for Java Automation Projects

-*Project for creating automation tests using Selenium WebDriver and TestNG.*
+*Project for creating collections for automation testing using Selenium WebDriver and TestNG.*
+*Use of String Arrays, HashSet, LinkedList, HashMap, Set, List, Map, ArrayList etc.*

 **Java 7**